 Please note the GW Student Health Services Center, which is staffed by physicians, nurse practitioners, and physician assistants, can give any needed vaccinations on a fee-for-service basis.
 Visit Student Health to view hours of operation.

 A completed health record ensures students are compliant with OSHA recommendations and the Joint Commission requirements for all health care workers as it relates to current immunization records and a health physical record verifying that the student is free of communicable disease.
 Please be sure to retain copies of the completed forms for your personal records.

-In addition to providing the required documentation of immunizations via their myRecordTracker© account, GW eOTD students are required to complete and upload copies of the related documentation for the following items to their myRecordTracker© account:
+In addition to providing the required documentation of immunizations via your myRecordTracker© account, GW eOTD students are required to complete and upload copies of the following documentation.

 Prior to matriculation, students will need to complete a criminal background check and drug screen, as per program policy.
 You should have already received an email from Certiphi Screening, a OTCAS third-party vendor, about completing the background check.
 We ask that students complete the background check process during the summer, so as to minimize the chances of your background check becoming expired prior to the start of clinic.

-Students have until July 31st 2022 to complete the background check and drug screen.
+Students have until July 31, 2024, to complete the drug screen.
 Account information and detailed instructions for completing the drug screen through Certiphi Screening’s Application Station website will be provided by the program over the summer.
-Students may need to update their criminal background check and drug screen records during the program, depending upon the requirements of their individual clinical sites.
+Students may need to update drug screen records during the program, depending upon the requirements of their individual clinical sites.